bjornaa/ladim2/doc/source/intro.rst

 <https://ladim.readthedocs.io/en/master>`_.
 A `pdf version
 <https://media.readthedocs.org/pdf/ladim/master/ladim.pdf>`_ is also available.

+The flexibility of the python language makes it a natural choice for this kind of model.
 There are alternative particle tracking models written in python.
 Most notable are `Ocean Parcels <https://oceanparcels.org>`_ and `OpenDrift <https://opendrift.github.io/>`_.
 An older model, `Paegan-Transport <https://github.com/asascience-open/Paegan-Transport>`_, does not seem to be under active development anymore.
 There is considerable overlap in functionality among these models.
+Python has a reputation for being slow.
+In practice this is not a problem for ``LADiM``.
+For most applications the bottleneck is reading large NetCDF files with model output.
+This is independent of language as the NetCDF library written in C is used. ``LADiM`` uses the effective ``numpy`` library for computations with a few functions using ``numba`` for an extra speed boost.

-``LADiM`` is used extensively at the `Institute of Marine Research <https://www.hi.no/en>`_.
+``LADiM`` is used extensively at the `Institute of Marine Research
-The traditional use for particle tracking is transport of fish eggs and larvae.
+<https://www.hi.no/en>`_.
+The traditional use for particle tracking is transport of fish
+eggs and larvae.
 Presently a major subject is the study of spreading and abundance of salmon lice.
 Operationally, `weekly maps
 <https://www.hi.no/forskning/marine-data-forskningsdata/lakseluskart/html/lakseluskart.html>`_
 of salmon lice copepodites are made available.
 Results from LADiM simulations are also crucial in the "traffic light" system for management of the salmon aquaculture industry